 An estimated 85% of the lead used today is in batteries (mainly lead-acid batteries).
-All lead found in batteries can be recycled and recovered for the production of new products.
+All lead found in batteries can be recycled and recovered to produce new products.
 The disposal of batteries is a highly regulated area, with tight controls stipulating their separation from the household waste stream and landfill sites.
 When batteries are burned or left to decay with other waste, harmful chemicals (such as mercury, cadmium, and lead) can leak into the environment.

 Why recycle batteries?

-Recycling batteries reduces pollution, which can harm people, animals, and the wider environment; there are numerous commercial benefits to recycling batteries.
-Lead is a limited resource, a naturally occurring material that can only be mined at substantial cost – financially and environmentally.
+Recycling batteries reduces pollution, which can harm people, animals, and the wider environment; batteries have numerous commercial benefits.
+Lead is a limited resource, a naturally occurring material that can only be mined at a substantial cost – financially and environmentally.
 Burying or burning such valuable resources is highly uneconomical.

-An estimated 74% of all lead used in the U.S. and Europe is produced through recycling processes.
+An estimated 74% of all lead used in the U.S. and Europe is produced through recycling.